dijkstrw/5x5/README.md

 Macros
 ------

-Macros are currently ephemeral, which is to say, they can be set after power up by serial and are lost at power off.
+Macros set via serial are lost at power off unless the configuration is written to flash.
+Loading from flash happens automatically at powerup.

 The strings that you provide via serial need to be translated into usb keycodes, so currently only 7-bit ascii strings are supported.

 Setting macros via the shell is easy: